Back to Home

 FIG. 02BTURNOVER REPORT

-01. API & Ingestion Pipelines: I needed a way to pull operational and market data automatically.
-I utilized Make.com to set up multiple ingestion layers.
-The scenarios pull raw payload data, format the JSON, and route it directly into the backend.
-I also built error handling into the logic gates to flag timeout issues before they affect the database.
+01. Automated API Workflows: I needed a way to pull operational and market data automatically.
+I utilized Make.com to catch webhook payloads, format the JSON, and route it directly into the backend.
+I also built logic gates to flag timeout issues before they affect the database.

 Make.com Pipeline